Bicycle tools

+The term bicycle tools typically refers to specialty tools used on bicycles, as opposed to general purpose mechanical tools. such as spanners and hex wrenches.
 Various bicycle tools have evolved over the years into specialized tools for working on a bicycle.
 Modern bicycle shops will stock a large number of tools for working on different bicycle parts.
 This work can be performed by a trained bicycle mechanic, or for simple tasks, by the bicycle owner.